JawadKazemAlyousef/Folder-Organizer/README.md

 3. Click Advanced system settings.<br><br>
 4. Click Environment Variables.<br><br>
 5. Click new, and then set variable name %JAVA_HOME% or JAVA_HOME and set its value as the path Java\jdk-17 that you can find with your programs in your local C Disk if this variable is exist, make sure to make its value as the mentioned path.<br><br>
-6. Go to PATH either by system or user, and set Java\jdk-17\bin that you can find with your programs in your local C Disk.<br><br>
+6. Go to PATH in system section, and set Java\jdk-17\bin that you can find with your programs in your local C Disk.<br><br>
 	</h4>
 	<h2>The purpose of the program is to organize the files of the chosen folder based on three modes:</h2>
  	<h3>1.
 Standard mode: Organize the files of the chosen folder based on their extension formats.</h3>